SveSop/nvidia-libs/README.md

 You will want to run the script ever time you upgrade `nvidia-libs` binaries, and possibly
 if you change/update your runner.
 Eg. switching from Caffe-9.7 to Caffe-9.8.

-## 32-Bit
-The 32-bit versions of `nvcuda.dll`, `nvencodeapi.dll`, `nvcuvid.dll` and `nvml.dll` all requires
-that the 32-bit driver libraries are installed.
-Depending on distro these can have separate
-packages that needs to be installed with the driver.
-Be aware that NVIDIA 50 series cards does NOT support 32bit CUDA.

 ## Proton
 You can drop-in the libraries in Proton10 - Experimental or GE-Proton-10 or newer like this: